Blog

 The biggest problem with enterprise architecture projects is often the quantity of different terms and the own confusing world where architectural work is located.
 The basic terminology alone takes multiple coffee cups to digest.
 This terminology should then be adopted as a framework for the development of operations.
 In addition, one should be able to use a software to describe all of this.

-Even though I haven’t seen it myself, I feel like this is exactly the point where many give up.
+It seems that this is exactly the point where many give up.
 “Enterprise architecture is something that is worked on in the enterprise architecture team, others do not have to participate in it” – one can mistakenly think.

 From a motivational point of view, it is important that everyone involved in the project knows exactly what is being done and why.
 However, in the case of enterprise architecture, does too much detail obscure the key issues and takeaways?
 In theory, the most important thing is that the material can be produced by experts, because they possess the best practical information.